maroontress/StyleChecker/doc/rules/TypeClassParameter.md

 `typeof()` operator whose operand is not a `static` class, because it is unable to replace the parameter `type` with a type parameter `T`.

+> ### Restriction
+>
+> This analyzer can only diagnose local functions and private methods
+> with the Visual Studio 2019 editor.
+> To diagnose non-private methods with Visual Studio 2019,
+> perform Build Solution or Analysis ➜ Run Code Analysis.

 ## Code fix

 The code fix provides the option of replacing the parameter with a type